Mommy Needs Money: Why Ellen Boehm Murdered Her Children

 By Monday morning, Steven wasn’t feeling any better so Ellen called into work and told one of her co-workers she was taking Steven to the emergency room.
 During the conversation, Ellen told her colleague “the same thing that happened to David is happening to Steven.”
 Concerned, the woman asked Ellen to call back when there was any news on Steven’s condition.
 Ellen promised she would do so.

-When the woman told another co-worker of Ellen’s about the phone call, the second woman was puzzled and she experienced a slight bit of intuition things were right, but all she could do was wait for an update.
+When the woman told another co-worker of Ellen’s about the phone call, the second woman was puzzled and she experienced a slight bit of intuition things weren't right with the situation, but all she could do was wait for an update.

 There was good reason for the disturbed feelings as Ellen never took Steven to the emergency room that morning.
 Instead she took Steven for a bean burrito at Taco Bell.
 When they left the fast food joint, according to Ellen’s later claims, they went by the cemetery to visit David’s grave at Steven’s request.